- 1What Is Sertraline Used For?

 Driving or operating heavy machinery: Sertraline can cause dizziness and disturbances in vision.
 It is not advised for patients to drive or operate any other heavy machinery.
 The alertness of mind is required while doing these activities.

-Kidney problems: Sertraline can cause serious ill-effects in patients with kidney problems.
+Kidney problems: Sertraline can cause serious side effects in patients with kidney problems.

 Liver diseases: Correct antidepressants should be chosen for patients with liver disease.
-It is necessary to give recommendations from your doctor.
+It is necessary to get recommendations from your doctor.

-Serotonin syndrome: Linezolid also increases the possibility of getting serotonin syndrome.
-Drugs such as Isocarboxazid, Tranylcypromine, and Phenelzine belonging to the group monoamine oxidase inhibitors are known to cause serotonin syndrome in the patient.
+Serotonin syndrome: Linezolid also increases the possibility of getting serotonin syndrome (a dangerous condition where there is too much serotonin buildup in the brain).
+Drugs such as Isocarboxazid, Tranylcypromine, and Phenelzine, belonging to the group of monoamine oxidase inhibitors, are known to cause serotonin syndrome in patients.

 The common side effects seen in Sertraline are: